Multiculturalism: Impact

 People of Indian origin have been able to achieve a high demographic profile in India Square, Jersey City, New Jersey, US, known as Little Bombay, home to the highest concentration of Indians in the Western Hemisphere and one of at least 24 enclaves characterized as a Little India which have emerged within the New York City Metropolitan Area, with the largest metropolitan Indian population outside Asia, as large-scale immigration from India continues into New York City, through the support of the surrounding community.

 According to migration researcher Hein de Haas, research anno 2023 shows that there is no systematic relationship between levels of immigration or ethnic diversity and social cohesion or trust.
 Studies show that factors such as economic inequality and trust in government are much more important for social cohesion than diversity.
 In countries and regions where income inequality is low and where people trust their government, social cohesion remains strong even with high levels of diversity.
 Canada and Australia, for example, are countries with high levels of immigration and diversity, but also with stable and well-functioning societies.
 On the other hand, hate speech toward minority groups by politicians can reduce social cohesion.
 So diversity as such does not undermine social cohesion, hate speech by politicians does.

-In a study concluded in 2007, Harvard professor of political science Robert D. Putnam conducted a nearly decade-long study on how multiculturalism affects social trust.
-He surveyed 26,200 people in 40 American communities, finding that when the data were adjusted for class, income and other factors, the more racially diverse a community is, the greater the loss of trust.
-People in diverse communities "don't trust the local mayor, they don't trust the local paper, they don't trust other people and they don't trust institutions," writes Putnam.
-In the presence of such ethnic diversity, Putnam maintains that, "[W]e hunker down.
-We act like turtles.
-The effect of diversity is worse than had been imagined.
-And it's not just that we don't trust people who are not like us.
-In diverse communities, we don't trust people who do not look like us".
-Putnam has also stated, however, that "this allergy to diversity tends to diminish and to go away...
+In a study concluded in 2007, Harvard University professor of political science Robert D. Putnam examined the relationship between ethnic diversity and trust using survey data from approximately 30,000 respondents, including samples from 41 communities across the United States.
+He reported that, in the short to medium term, greater neighbourhood ethnic diversity was associated with lower trust both between ethnic groups and among members of the same ethnic group.
+Putnam described residents of diverse communities as "hunkering down": withdrawing from collective life and expressing less trust in their neighbours.
+In his multivariate analysis of trust in neighbours, the association with ethnic diversity remained after controlling for individual and neighbourhood characteristics, including poverty, income inequality, and crime.
+Putnam says, however, that "in the long run immigration and diversity are likely to have important cultural, economic, fiscal, and developmental benefits."
+Putnam has also stated, that "this allergy to diversity tends to diminish and to go away...
 I think in the long run we'll all be better."
 Putnam denied allegations he was arguing against diversity in society and contended that his paper had been "twisted" to make a case against race-conscious admissions to universities.
 He asserted that his "extensive research and experience confirm the substantial benefits of diversity, including racial and ethnic diversity, to our society."